 The best example of the power of the warrior spirit is found in D.J.’s own success story.

-A tribally-enrolled member of the Odawa Nation of Michigan, he was born to impoverished teenage parents.
+An enrolled member of the Ottawa Tribe of Michigan, he was born to impoverished teenage parents.
 He went from sleeping in a drawer for the first three months of his life to becoming a proud graduate of the U.S. Air Force Academy, a decorated Air Force captain, a renowned member of the tribal community, a bestselling author, and a revered motivational speaker.
-A true warrior, who is successful in both business and life, he credits these personal triumphs to traditional teachings and ceremony, his service as a military officer and his upbringing by his selfless and hard-working parents.
+A true warrior, who is successful in both business and life, he credits these personal triumphs to traditional teachings and ceremony as well as his service as a military officer.

 “Warriors fight for something bigger than their own